-In 2014 Great Basin LCC is developing a Science and Traditional Ecological Knowledge (STEK) Strategic Plan to establish science priorities for the LCC.
-This is a collaborative effort incorporating the expertise and input of a Great Basin LCC Science Working Group and several other key Steering Committee members.
-The STEK Working Group will identify key scientific priorities through a process that will include Traditional Ecological Knowledge and the development of an implementation plan.
+The Great Basin LCC is developing a Science and Traditional Ecological Knowledge (STEK) Strategic Plan to establish science priorities for the LCC.
+This collaborative effort will incorporate the expertise and input of a Great Basin LCC Science Working Group and several other key Steering Committee members.
+The STEK Working Group are identifying key scientific priorities through a process that will include Traditional Ecological Knowledge and the development of an implementation plan.
 The plan will set priorities for the next 3-5 years for the LCC.
 The first step of the STEK Strategic Plan development will be a thorough review and integration of existing science and conservation priorities across the Great Basin to ensure the plan is reflective of the region.

 If you have staff who would like to participate in the STEK working group, or know of existing science priorities to be considered in the strategic plan, please contact Todd Hopkins, GB LCC Science Coordinator at firstname.lastname@example.org or 775-861-6492.

 These two organizations are helping us with the Rapid Ecological Assessment Review.

 Great Basin Cooperative Ecosystem Studies Unit GB-CESU

 The GB-CESU encompasses the Great Basin region including portions of five states: Nevada, California, Idaho, Oregon and Utah.
 The CESU is hosted by the University of Nevada, Reno who provides leadership and administrative support for the GB-CESU in conducting a program of research, technical assistance and educational activities in partnership with GB-CESU members.

 The GBRMP promotes comprehensive and complementary research and management collaborations to sustain ecosystems, resources and communities across the Great Basin.
 The specific goals of the GBRMP are to: